dtcooper/crazyarms/docs/index.md

 Streaming Customization
 :   At your own risk, you can modify [Liquidsoap](https://www.liquidsoap.info/)
     Harbor scripts.
 This gives pretty high flexibility for various use cases.

+RTMP Support (Experimental)
+:   There's experimental support for RTMP, so anyone who's familiar with tools
+    like [Open Source Broadcaster (OBS)](https://obsproject.com/) can stream to the harbor.
+Of course, video is discarded.

 ### Non-Features